Andaman Islands: Post-World War II

 At the close of World War II, the British government announced its intention to shut down the penal settlement.
 The government proposed to employ former inmates in an initiative to develop the island's fisheries, timber, and agricultural resources.
 In exchange, inmates would be granted return passage to the Indian mainland, or the right to settle on the islands.
 J H Williams, one of the Bombay Burma Company's senior officials, was dispatched to perform a timber survey of the islands using convict labor.
-He recorded his findings in 'The Spotted Dear' (1957).
+He recorded his findings in 'The Spotted Deer' (published in 1957 by Rupert Hart-Davis).

 The penal colony was eventually closed on 15 August 1947 when India gained independence.
 It has since served as a museum to the independence movement.

 Most of the Andaman Islands became part of the Republic of India in 1950 and was declared as a union territory of the nation in 1956, while the Preparis Island and Coco Islands became part of the Yangon Region of Myanmar in 1948.